-In this Proposal 2, stockholders are requested to approve the Amendment to the 2010 Plan.
-The affirmative vote of the holders of a majority of the shares present in person or represented by proxy and entitled to vote at the Annual Meeting will be required to approve the adoption of the Amendment to the 2010 Plan.
+In this Proposal 2, stockholders are requested to approve the Amended 2010 Plan.
+The affirmative vote of the holders of a majority of the shares present in person or represented by proxy and entitled to vote at the Annual Meeting will be required to approve the adoption of the Amended 2010 Plan.
 Abstentions will be counted toward the tabulation of votes cast on Proposal 2 and will have the same effect as negative votes.
 Broker non-votes are counted toward a quorum, but are not counted for any purpose in determining whether this matter has been approved.